 - a.
 Reduced Setbacks.
 Where appropriate to protect a sensitive area as listed in subsection (d)(1)b., if there is no feasible alternative, and if recommended by hazard evaluation, a structure may be located within three (3) feet of a lot line provided: - 1.
-The proposed structure is at least six (6) feet from any existing structure on an adjacent lot; and - 2.
-The proposed structure complies with any applicable building and fire code requirements.
-[Address in general setback standards] - b.
+The proposed structure is at least six (6) feet from any existing structure on an adjacent lot; and - The proposed structure complies with any applicable building and fire code requirements. - b.
 Clustering.
 Clustering of building pads and parking areas may be required to minimize the area of the limits of disturbance. - c.
 No Build Areas.
 Limits of disturbance shall not include slopes greater than thirty percent (30%).